Skip to main content

 Neuroinflammation, driven by metabolic dysfunction, acts as a molecular bottleneck, restricting the capacity of hormonal interventions to enhance cognitive processes.

-Conversely, an individual with is attempting to apply these same hormonal signals to a brain already under siege from chronic inflammation.
+Conversely, an individual with metabolic syndrome is attempting to apply these same hormonal signals to a brain already under siege from chronic inflammation.
 The therapeutic potential is fundamentally limited by the pre-existing pathological state of the neural tissue.
 This underscores the clinical necessity of assessing and addressing a patient’s metabolic health as a prerequisite for, or at least a concurrent part of, any hormonal optimization protocol aimed at enhancing cognitive function.

 References